-Marine animals naturally experience stressors within their environment and as part of their life histories.
+Birds and bats naturally experience stressors within their environment and as part of their life histories.
 Changing weather and ocean conditions, exposure to diseases and naturally occurring toxins, lack of prey availability, social interactions with members of the same species, nesting, and interactions with predators all contribute to stress.
-Exposures to explosives have the potential to provide additional stressors beyond those that naturally occur, as described in the Conceptual Framework for Assessing Effects from Acoustic and Explosive Activities (see Section 3.0.3.6.1).
+Exposures to explosives have the potential to provide additional stressors beyond those that naturally occur, as described in Section 3.0.3.6.1 (Conceptual Framework for Assessing Effects from Acoustic and Explosive Stressors).